levenyatko/auto-applied-coupons/readme.txt

 1. In the admin panel to the Plugins' menu in WordPress.
 2. On the top of the page press the 'Add new' button.
-3. In the search field type 'Woocommerce Auto Coupons', then click 'Search Plugins' or press Enter.
+3. In the search field type 'Auto Applied Coupons', then click 'Search Plugins' or press Enter.
 4. Once you’ve found it, install it by clicking 'Install Now' and WordPress will take it from there.
 5. Activate the plugin after installation.
 6. Follow the plugin Settings link to configure the plugin.